-- ▶ Shut the robot down (see subsection Shutdown after End of Operation) and disassemble it. - ▶ Dispose of all parts of the robot system in such a way that any damage to health or the environment can be ruled out.
+- ▶ Shut the robot down (see subsection 8.2 and disassemble it. - ▶ Dispose of all parts of the machine in such a way that any damage to health or the environment can be ruled out.
 Note the materials used.

 Materials Used